+Using a permissioned distributed ledger Blockchain network interfacing with an off-chain payments network, the UDPN structure will have participants connected to it via a structure of four main nodes: Validator Nodes, Transaction Nodes, Business Nodes, and a Transaction Audit and Reporting (TAR) Node.
+Each Node has a distinct set of attributes and is run by different stakeholders, respectively.

 The UDPN permissioned network has four main nodes: The Validator Nodes and TAR Nodes are on-chain while the Business and Transaction Nodes of the UDPN are off-chain.
 The Validator Nodes contain the Hyperledger BESU peer, validator and governance systems, with the TAR Nodes containing the BESU Archive Node.
 In every node, digital identity services integrate UDPN DID client SDK to achieve DID management, DID resolution, issuer registration services, credential management, and data encryption storage management.

 Validator Nodes: The Validator Nodes are at the heart of the UDPN.
 Any transaction on the UDPN will be validated by a cluster of Validator Nodes which are connected with all the other stakeholders via a secure and encrypted connection.
-The Validator Nodes and TAR Nodes are the only ones who store the full set of transaction data on the UDPN.
-To ensure proper transparency, the Validator Nodes’ code will be open-sourced, owned and operated exclusively by the UDPN Alliance members.
+The Validator Nodes and TAR Nodes are the only ones which store the full set of transaction data on the UDPN.
+Transaction Nodes are owned and operated exclusively by the UDPN Alliance members.

-It must be noted that the Validator Node only validates the format of the message from a certified Business Node.
+It must be noted that a Validator Node only validates the format of the message received from a certified Business Node.
 Upon receipt of a message, the Node validates the veracity of the signature and message origin.
 It does not however validate the content of the message.
 The content is only validated by the currency systems, depending on the nature of the transaction.
+Each transaction submitted from the Business Nodes will be randomly assigned to certain Validator Nodes to validate.
+All transactions are validated and written to the peer of Validator Node which reads, endorses, and writes transactions to the distributed ledger Blockchain ledger.
+The Validator Nodes are connected to the Business and Transaction Nodes through secure APIs.

 Each Validator Node’s operations are conducted with full autonomy.
 The UDPN has no controlling entity but is governed by means of a majority voting.
 All the Validator Node owners will have the right to vote on such topics as network access permissions, the performance of software updates, the approval of new smart contract deployment and adjustments to fee structures.